-The data that appear in the tables are taken directly from the family databank, built from the income tax and the Canada Child Tax Benefit (CCTB) records.
-Information on income is obtained from taxfilers and includes incomes of their non-filing spouses and dependents.
-Demographic information is derived from taxfilers and non-filing dependant spouses and/or children, such as the estimates of "total taxfilers and dependents".
+The data appearing in the tables are taken directly from the Small Area and Administrative Data Division family databank, built from the income tax and the Canada Child Tax Benefit records.
+Information on income is obtained from the taxfilers, for both themselves and their non-filing spouses.
+Demographic information is derived from taxfilers and non-filing dependent spouses and/or children, such as the estimates of the "number of persons".